Yes, America's Anchorman is away and this is your undocumented anchorman sitting in no supporting paperwork whatsoever.

 But he says instead, screw that, screw that.

-Uh there's no point making an argument about Trump.
+There's no point making an argument about Trump.

-And essentially, as Deborah Saunders uh concludes in her in in her pace um essentially uh essentially licenses the violence and when you do find any of them she points out that when they do object when the the big the big spokespersons of the official left ever do object to the violence uh then it it's only because as LA mayor Eric Garcetti told the Los Angeles Times violent protest is quote a tactical
+And when you do find any of them, she points out that when they do object, when the big spokespersons of the official left ever do object to the violence, then it is only because, as LA Mayor Eric Garcetti told the Los Angeles Times, violent protest is, quote, a tactical mistake.

-It might not look good if if it were known that the thug left are beating up gay Mexicans any more than it looks good uh when Bernie supporters are hunting down female New York Times reporters and calling them the C word in their tweets.
+It might not look good if it were known that the thug left are beating up gay Mexicans any more than it looks good when Bernie supporters are hunting down female New York Times reporters and calling them the C word in their tweets.

-It's a it's a it's it's a perception thing.
+It's a perception thing.

 The optics of it aren't good.